-CTP started CTPark Bucharest West in 2015 with the aquisition of a select group of assets and has since consolidated the surrounding parcels to create what may be Europe's largest master-planned logistics park, at completion expected to offer over 1 million sqm of premium warehouse space.
-In 2021 CTP completed over 85,000 sqm of new space and welcomed international clients Maersk, who opearate a regional distribution hub for one of Europe's largest retail furniture chains.
-CTP opened its second Clubhaus community centre in the park to serve the large workforce, while at the same time serving the local area with its restaurants and meeting spaces.
+CTP started CTPark Bucharest in 2014 with the aquisition of a select group of assets and has since consolidated the surrounding parcels to create what may be Europe's largest master-planned logistics park, planned to offer over 1 million m2 of premium warehouse space.
+In 2021 CTP completed over 85,000 m2 of new space and welcomed international clients Maersk who opearate a regional distribution hub for one of Europe's largest retail furniture chains.
+CTP opened its second Clubhaus community centre in the park to serve the large workforce, while at the same time serving the local towns with its restaurants and meeting spaces.